Hello. I am so glad you found your way here. Welcome.

 When we take responsibility to integrate our whole selves we are bringing an essential element of transformation into the world.
 I also understand that individual healing, although critical, is not enough because we still all live inside the systems that wounded us and the generations that came before us.
 I believe healing goes backward and forward in time and that when we can understand our wounding as a result of socialized separation and dominance and collectively disrupt those myths- a new world is here.

 Do you want to be part of that?
 Join me!

-In my first year of practice (starting year 3 now) I have came to see that not only can I bring healing and justice together- I must.
+In my first year of practice (starting year 3 now) I have come to see that not only can I bring healing and justice together- I must.
 I am in the process of exploring ways to bring an understanding of how oppression (racism, paternalism, toxic masculinity, homophobia, ableism and more) live in all of our bodies.
 Oppression isn’t just damaging for those who are being oppressed- it is toxic for everyone.
 Many white women I work with have an intense internalized sense of needing to be perfect and not allowing themselves to feel or express anger AND then feeling like they are bad or wrong or alone in that.
 This is the effect of both embodied white supremacy and patriarchy at work- they serve to split ourselves off from parts of ourselves and from each other and see everything through a binary, right/wrong, good/bad perspective.

 I feel strongly about the beautiful and effective synthesis of the strengths of mindful somatic work integrated with a lens of systems of oppression to support people to heal from the toxic effects of developmental wounds AND oppressive systems by: